jelsonjay/function-generator/README.md

-# Javascript function-generator
+# Javascript Function-Generator
- the new function generator, declaration keyword followed by an asterisk using es6
+ simple javascript function generator, declaration keyword followed by an asterisk using es6